jirutka/ssh-ldap-pubkey/README.md

 3. Restart sshd and check log file if there’s no problem.

 Note: This method is supported by OpenSSH since version 6.2-p1 (or 5.3 onRedHat).
-If you have an older version and can’t upgrade, for whatever weird reason, then use [openssh-lpk] patch instead.
+If you have an older version and can’t upgrade, for whatever weird reason, use [openssh-lpk] patch instead.

 Setup LDAP server